 What to Pack when Whale Watching in Vancouver

 Despite the warm summer weather, being out on the water can be much colder!
-Even in July and August make sure to wear a warm coat for when you are on an outer deck.
+This is one of the most popular things to do in the summer but even in July and August make sure to wear a warm coat for when you are on an outer deck.
 When I went with my son on a Price of Whales tour, we even wore a toque and gloves!
 There were many unprepared travelers who were not prepared for the cold wind!

 If you want to get good photos, you are going to need a telephoto zoom lens with AT LEAST 300mm zoom.
 Important regulations mean that the vessels cannot get close to the whales so unless one swims towards a stopped ship, you will likely see them from around 100m away!